dominicbeesley/ADFS-multi-target/README.md

 So far this has only been tested on a DataCentre IDE adaptor with a Compact Flash card.

+## BBC/Auto-hazel

+This is an experimental build for the Blitter board using the "Auto-Hazel" feature.
+Currently only the SCSI driver is built

 # Tools required